davidysoards/louisville-design-week/src/markdown/wednesday.md

   - startTime: 9:00 pm
     endTime: 11:00 pm
     title: 'The Great Via Studio Speling Bee!'
-    description: Avenge your elementary school failure with Louisville’s first-ever* Speling Bee!
+    description: Avenge your elementary school failure with Louisville's first-ever* Speling Bee!
 Spell a word, win a beer and move closer to a cash prize.
 Low low $3 to enter, cash prizes, beers, heckling.
 NO KIDS.
     speaker:
     image:
     alt: